Rhynchocephale/ets-resources-plus-custom/README.md

 </table>

 To setup a TEAM-engine instance, unpack the archive created by the build process and just run the `setup-tebase` script for your environment.
-In order to run the script Maven and Git must be installed and available on the system path.
-Several environment variables must be set first (this can be done in the `setenv` script if desired):
+Maven and Git must be installed and available on the system path in order to run the script.
+Several environment variables must be set (this can be done in the `setenv` script if desired):

 * `TE_BASE`: A file system path that refers to the TEAM-engine instance directory.
-* `ETS_SRC`: A file system path that refers to a directory containing the Git repositories; (a repository will be cloned into here if it doesn't already exist).
+* `ETS_SRC`: A file system path that refers to a directory containing the Git repositories (a repository will be cloned into here if it doesn't already exist).
 * `JAVA_HOME`: Refers to a JDK installation directory.